-For Canada to grow and heal we must be active participants in a paradigm shift, moving from colonialism to a new reality based on respect for Indigenous peoples' human rights.
-We are reminded that we have CFSC's Indigenous Rights committee to assist us and provide resources with this work.
+For Canada to grow and heal we must be active participants in a paradigm shift, moving from colonialism to a new reality based on respect for Indigenous Peoples' Human Rights.
+We are reminded that we have CFSC's Indigenous Rights committee to assist us and provide resources for this work.